Skip to Content

 • Responsibility for tracking the sold puppies for the rest of their lives.

-• Having to keep unwanted puppies yourself or ones that the owner has grown tired of or simply can’t manage the appropriate level of care.
-Studies reveal that 10% of puppies end up remaining with the owner.
+• Having to keep unwanted puppies yourself or ones that the owner has grown tired of or can’t manage the appropriate level of care.
+Studies reveal that 10% of puppies end up remaining with their owner.

-Having enough time, money, and space to provide excellent care for all dogs living in your home.
-You have a duty of care to your puppies, and to their purchasers, to produce the healthiest dogs possible.
+Having enough time, money, and space to provide excellent care for dogs in your home.
+You have a duty of care to your puppies and their purchasers to produce the healthiest dogs possible.
 Every breed has temperament and genetic problems that may be passed to the puppies.

-You need years of knowledge and experience in order to recognise any problems.
-Even if a dog doesn’t have a visible problem, he may pass it onto the puppies genetically.
-Extensive, expensive testing and a comprehensive knowledge of pedigrees and breeding is needed in order to avoid puppies with major health issues.
+You need years of knowledge and experience to recognize any problems.
+Even if a dog has no visible problem, he may pass it on to the puppies genetically.
+Extensive, expensive testing and comprehensive knowledge of pedigrees and breeding are needed to avoid puppies with major health issues.

 Pomeranian Health Testing

-Reputable breeders thoroughly check their dogs for eye diseases, allergies, coat problems, hormone and thyroid issues, patella luxation, elbow and hip dysplasia, bleeding problems and many other issues before they would even think about breeding.
+Before considering breeding, reputable breeders thoroughly check their dogs for eye diseases, allergies, coat problems, hormone and thyroid issues, patella luxation, elbow and hip dysplasia, bleeding problems, and many other issues.

 Pomeranian Health Guarantee

-A breeder needs to guarantee the health of the puppies (genetically speaking) until they become adults.
-This may include either refunding or replacing a dog many years down the track.
+A breeder must guarantee the puppies’ health (genetically speaking) until they become adults.
+This may include refunding or replacing a dog many years later.

 If you’re making your dog available as a Pomeranian stud service, you still have a responsibility to care for all puppies bred as a result, as do the owners of the female Pomeranian bred to your Pomeranian stud dog.